 - a.
 All amounts received from ED as payment of reinsurance or other claims on loans. - b.
 All funds received by the guaranty agency from any source on FFEL loans on which a claim has been paid minus the portion the agency is authorized to deposit in its Operating Fund (must be deposited within 48 hours of receipt). - c.
 Insurance premiums or federal default fees. - d.
 Amounts received for Supplemental Preclaim Assistance (SPA) activity performed prior to October 1, 1998. - e.
-70 percent of amounts received on or after October 1, 1998, for Administrative Cost Allowances (ACA) for loans upon which insurance was issued prior to October 1, 1998. - f.
-Earnings from investments of the Federal Fund. - g.
+Earnings from investments of the Federal Fund. - f.
 Other receipts as specified in regulations (34 CFR section 682.419).